pins/tutorials/Exercise1/README.md

     ```

-8. Once the software is loaded, it will reboot and present you with a SONiC/PINS login prompt.
+8. Once the software is loaded, it will reboot and present you with a SONiC login prompt.

 ### Validate SONiC/PINS Installation